love-boy/drug-induced-psychosis/README.md

 - In particular eat dark leafy vegetables.
 - Be on a low **GI diet**.
 - Drink only water.
-- Make drinking milled chia seeds your daily breakfast routine.
+- Minimaze amount of carbohydrates on breakfast/supper (you can try e.g. chia seeds).
 - After eating don't drink anything for 3 hours.

 Explanation: